BrenoItalo16/BrenoItalo16/README.md

 - 🔭 I am actually working on a mobile Scheduling app and my own app.

 - 🌱 I am coursing degree in informatics.

-- 📫 Contact-me by e-mail: brenoitalo.dev@gmail.com

 - 👨‍💻 Flutter Developer focused on helping people.

 - 🙏 I’m gospel.

-- 💬 Ask me about everything, I always enjoy helping people.

 - 🔥 I like to draw, sing, play soccer and play Call of Duty.

 - 📄 Actually learning Serverpod(a Dart Backend).

+- 📫 Contact-me by e-mail: brenoitalo.dev@gmail.com

 </p>